 Dry Soil Is an Indication the Plant is Under Stress

 When buying potted herbs (or any potted plant), consider the weight of the pot.
 The lighter the pot, the less water it contains.
-Avoid buying any pots that seem light for their size, or the soil has shrunk smaller than the pot around it.
-If you see space between the soil and the pot, reconsider buying.
+Avoid buying any pots that seem light for their size, or where the soil has shrunk smaller than the pot around it.
+If you see space between the soil and the pot, look for a better specimen.
 This is an indication that the plant is under stress and has not received proper water.
 Even if it is currently watered, or the employee offers to water the plant, chances are that it has been too stressed to grow optimally.

 Check for Visible Pests or Diseased Parts

 Retail plant stores have to stay on top of their pests and disease issues.
-Choose to buy from places that seem to be always monitoring their product.
-Despite what appears to be close monitoring, even the most scrupulous shop owner can miss a problem.
-It is up to you to check your individual plants for any visible insects or disease problems.
-Turn the leaves over and inspect for visible insects hiding there.
-Look for chewed or damaged spots on the leaves and stems, and pick only the individual plants that have nothing.
-A disease can be in the form of mold, mildew, fuzzy, discoloration, slime, or powder.
+Choose to buy from places that monitor their products.
+Garden retail during the spring planting season is a non-stop labor intensive business and, despite their best efforts, even the most scrupulous shop owner can miss a problem.
+It is up to you to check your selections for any visible insects or disease problems.
+Turn the leaves over and inspect for eggs or insects hiding there.
+Look for chewed or damaged spots on the leaves and stems, and pick only the individual plants with a flawless appearance.
+Disease can be present in the form of mold, mildew, fuzzy, discoloration, slime, or powder.
 Lastly, do not buy a flat or 6 pack with a diseased plant in it.
-More than likely, the other 5 plants have been inoculated.
+More than likely, the other five plants are already infected.

 Be On the Lookout for Wilted Leaves or Stems